• Skip to primary navigation

 Eventually, this ball will gather a ton more moisture.
 It will start to glisten and it will start getting warm (PHOTO 4).
 You’ll start thinking “wow, this is getting somewhere!”

 Unfortunately, this is far from true.
-This is the step I found I could walk away from for a little bit, so I ate some honey roasted peanuts, watched part of an episode of Friends, did some dishes so I wasn’t far away from the action.
+This is the step I always find I can walk away from for a little bit, so I play with kids or watch part of an episode of Friends or do some dishes so I’m not far away from the action.

-It was a good 10 minutes before I opened up the lid and saw a glorious sight (PHOTO 5).
+It is usually a good 10 minutes before I open up the lid and see a glorious sight (PHOTO 5).

 By all means, stop here if you like the texture.
-For me, it was still a little gritty (interestingly enough, I’m a crunchy peanut butter gal through and through), so I kept going until my spatula could smooth the almond butter around easily (PHOTO 6).
+For me, it is typically still a little gritty (interestingly enough, I’m a crunchy nut butter gal through and through), so I keep going until my spatula can smooth the almond butter around easily (PHOTO 6).

 Ahh, yes.
 There it is.
 The perfect texture!
 Shiny, oily, and so incredibly aromatic.
-And steam came out of the bowl when I lifted the lid!
-Done for sure.
+And steam comes out of the bowl when I lift the lid!
+That signals it’s done for sure.

 Plus, you get to control just about everything here.
 The taste, the texture, the ingredients… And that is worth so much more!
 Homemade things taste better because of the love.